 26.7 showing the premises to prospective purchasers, at any reasonable time and on a reasonable number of occasions, after giving the tenant reasonable notice in writing;

-26.8 if the tenant agrees at, or immediately before, the time of entry.
+26.8 if the tenant agrees at, or immediately before, the time of entry;

+26.9 in accordance with the Residential Tenancies Act 1987 section 46(6A) and (6B).

 27. There are directions within the Residential Tenancies Act 1987 which guide tenants, lessors and property managers on appropriate behaviour in relation to gaining or granting access to the premises.
 The following summary may assist.

 Reasonable time